 According to Bill 16, for a newly built condo building, developers must, within six months of the special transitional general meeting, produce a reserve fund study, as well as a maintenance logbook, and provide them to the syndicate of co-owners.
 This special general meeting ensures the proper transfer of the administration of the property from the developer to the syndicate of co-owners.

-For an existing condo building, the syndicate must also establish a maintenance logbook and conduct a reserve fund study, which must be done every five years.
+As far as the implications of Bill 16 on an existing condo building, the syndicate must also establish a maintenance logbook and conduct a reserve fund study, which must be done every five years.
 The maintenance logbook contains information on the history and technical characteristics of a condo building.
 It also lists any and all contracts for general and technical maintenance, as well as various warranties and insurance policies.
 Furthermore, it establishes the schedule for all work under the terms of a building’s asset management plan.
 For this reason, Bill 16 requires that the logbook be kept up to date.

 An existing condo building that had not yet instituted a maintenance logbook by the time this provision of Bill 16 came into effect has up to 3 years to establish one and to conduct a reserve fund study.
 Condo buildings already equipped with maintenance logbooks as of January 10, 2020, are granted a similar timeframe in which to modify their logbooks in the eventuality of noncompliance with the new rules.